prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 ### First Party Data

-First Party Data (FPD) is free form data supplied by the publisher to provide additional targeting of the user or inventory context, used primarily for striking PMP (Private MarketPlace) deals with Advertisers.
+First Party Data (FPD) is free form data supplied by the publisher to provide additional targeting of the user or inventory context.
+It is used primarily for striking PMP (Private MarketPlace) deals with Advertisers.
 Data supplied in the data parameters are typically not sent to DSPs whereas information sent in non-data objects (i.e. `setYearOfBirth`, `setGender`, etc.) will be.
 Access to FPD can be limited to a supplied set of Prebid bidders via an access control list.

 Data is broken up into two different data types:
 * User